 Contact Medicare if you have an issue with a Durable Medical Equipment supplier or your reporting Medicare fraud.
 Although, if you have private Medicare Insurance, contacting your plan to discuss complaints is always an option.

 An appeal and a complaint are two different things.
 Appeals are when you don’t agree with Medicare’s coverage decisions.
 Complaints are related to treatment and quality of service.

-Authorize Medicare to Share Personal Health Information
+Medicare Authorization to Disclose Personal Health Information

 Many times, a spouse will want their partner to have access to their personal health information.
 If this describes you, fill out the Authorization to Disclose Personal Health Information form.

-This form is available online or you can contact Medicare for the information.
+This form is available online, or you can contact Medicare for the information.

 Unavailable Medicare Forms

-However, for those on Medicare Advantage plans or Part D Prescription Drug Plans; contact the insurance company for information on which form to submit.
+However, for those on Medicare Advantage plans or Part D Prescription Drug Plans, contact the insurance company for information on which form to submit.
 Also, your insurance companies contact information is on the back of your insurance card.

-To get coverage that fills the gaps of Medicare, call an agent at the number above.
+To get the coverage that fills the gaps of Medicare, call an agent at the number above.
 You can also fill out an online rate form and discover your best policy today.